-Individual healthcare plans are developed in partnership between St Chads CofE Nursery and Infant School, parents, pupils, and the relevant healthcare professional who can advise on your child's case.
+A central requirement of the policy is for an individual healthcare plan to be prepared, setting out what support each pupil needs and how this will be provided.
+Individual healthcare plans are developed in partnership between St Chads CE Nursery and Infant School, parents, pupils, and the relevant healthcare professional who can advise on your child's case.
 The aim is to ensure that we know how to support your child effectively and to provide clarity about what needs to be done, when and by whom.
 Although individual healthcare plans are likely to be helpful in the majority of cases, it is possible that not all children will require one.
-We will need to make judgements about how your child's medical condition impacts on their ability to participate fully in school life, and the level of detail within plans will depend on the complexity of their condition and the degree of support needed.
+We will need to make judgements about how your child's medical condition impacts on their ability to participate fully in Academy life, and the level of detail within plans will depend on the complexity of their condition and the degree of support needed.

 A meeting to start the process of developing your child's individual health care plan has been scheduled for xx/xx/xx.
+I hope that this is convenient for you and would be grateful if you could confirm whether you are able to attend.
 The meeting will involve [the following people].
 Please let us know if you would like us to invite another medical practitioner, healthcare professional or specialist and provide any other evidence you would like us to consider at the meeting as soon as possible.